italian-brainrot/jules-zeroth/README.md

 1. Create a clear and concise algorithm implementation following a simple API: `algorithm(f, x0, ...)`.
 Unbounded algorithms assume a centered and reduced prior at the beginning of the optimization (i.e. 0 mean and unitary standard deviation).
 They are however able to find solutions far from this initial prior.
 Bounded algorithms assume bounds to be (-1, 1) for all variables.

-2. Find small unique real-world problem that this algorithm has been used for in literature, and create a clear and concise implementation subclassing the `Problem` class.
+2. Find a small unique real-world problem that this algorithm has been used for in literature, and create a clear and concise implementation subclassing the `Problem` class.
 Unbounded problems should be rescaled to have approximately centered and reduced prior.
 The `Problem` class takes care of scaling bounded problems.

 3. Add a test case that verifies the algorithm's implementation on the reference problem.